JerryI/wl-tds-tools/README.md

 ![](./imgs/trace.png)

 This accepts a `QuantityArray`.
-The units for the time-step must be provided.
+The units for the time-step or frequency-step must be provided.
 For example

 ```mathematica
 tds = {